-Did you know that according to the US Department of Veterans Affairs, approximately 78 percent of Veterans fit the criteria for being clinically overweight or obese (defined as having a Body Mass Index, or BMI, greater than 25)?
-Obesity is a growing issue that if left unchecked could lead to long-lasting health conditions like diabetes, high cholesterol and high blood pressure.
+Did you know that according to the U.S. Department of Veterans Affairs, approximately 78% of veterans fit the criteria for being clinically overweight or obese (defined as having a body mass index, or BMI, greater than 25)?
+Obesity is a growing issue that, if left unchecked, could lead to long-lasting health conditions like diabetes, high cholesterol and high blood pressure.

-- Gastric Sleeve: procedure where approximately 80% of the stomach is removed
+- Gastric sleeve: A procedure where approximately 80% of the stomach is removed.

-While these surgical procedures are invasive, anatomy-altering and require patients to change their diet, there is a minimally-invasive, anatomy-sparing weight loss surgical procedure that has been shown to effectively help people lose and maintain weight loss without the need to drastically change their food choices:
+While these surgical procedures are invasive, anatomy-altering and require patients to change their diet, there is a minimally invasive, anatomy-sparing surgical procedure that has been shown to help people lose and maintain weight loss effectively:

-As with all surgeries, you should be aware that each of the listed weight loss procedures come with their share of potential side effects which should be considered as you move closer to deciding which route to choose:
+As with all surgeries, you should be aware that each of the listed weight-loss procedures come with their share of potential side effects.
+Those should be considered as you move closer to choosing which route to take:

-- Gastric sleeve patients have reported experiencing heartburn, vomiting and gastroesophageal reflux disease (GERD) and related complications
+- Gastric sleeve patients have reported experiencing heartburn, vomiting, gastroesophageal reflux disease and related complications.

-- Lap-band patients have reported experiencing vomiting once a week on average
+- On average, lap-band patients have reported experiencing vomiting once a week.

 The best way to determine which option is best for you is to consult with your physician and research the different procedures.
-Ask questions of your physician as well as talk to others who have gone through these procedures – peer to peer conversations will help you get first-hand knowledge of what the benefits and risks are for each of the weight loss procedures.
+Ask questions of your physician as well as talk to others who have gone through these procedures.
+Peer-to-peer conversations will help you get firsthand knowledge of what the benefits and risks are for each weight-loss procedure.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.